weizh994/TDDD07/Course Note/Lecture5.md

   * Tries to keep a set of clock values close to each other with a maximum skew of δ
+> skew: max earliness or laterness of a tick of a clock relative a ref. clock
 ### Lamport/Melliar-Smith Algorithm
 * Internal synchronisation of n clocks
 * Each clock reads the value of all other